 The villa and the garden were built in the 18th century, and some of the gardens most prominent features still exist today.

 We had a lot of fun finding our way to the center of the maze, which was not as easy as we expected it to be (we learned that the "right-hand rule" does not work!).
-We took a walk through the beautiful wisteria-passage, had a picnic on top of the artificial hill, smelled the most beautiful scent of orange blossom in the greenhouse called Limonaio and admired the view of the villa and its reflection in the long basin that runs through the park.
+We took a walk through the beautiful wisteria-passage, had a picnic on top of the artificial hill, smelled the most beautiful scent of orange blossoms in the greenhouse called Limonaio and admired the view of the villa and its reflection in the long basin that runs through the park.

 If you're interested in visiting it, this might help.